Charlotte of the Resurrection: Vision and Consecration

 A century before the revolution, one of the Carmelite sisters named Élisabeth-Baptiste, had a vision of all of the nuns of the convent in the glory of the heavens, dressed in white robes and holding hands.
 As a result, the possibility of the martyrdom of all the occupants of the convent had been anticipated for a century, until the arrival of the Revolution and the violence that accompanied it.

-In September 1792, the mother superior felt a growing desire for martyrdom among the nuns, so she proposed to the nuns that they consecrate themselves as an sacrifice to appease the wrath of God, so that "the divine peace which his beloved Son brought to the world would be rendered to the Church and the State."
+In September 1792, the mother superior felt a growing desire for martyrdom among the nuns, so she proposed to the nuns that they consecrate themselves as a sacrifice to appease the wrath of God, so that "the divine peace which his beloved Son brought to the world would be rendered to the Church and the State."

 All of the nuns enthusiastically accepted the proposal except for two of the older sisters, who expressed hesitations.
 They were not concerned about the act of sacrifice itself so much as the method of its accomplishment—the guillotine.
 However, some hours later, they changed their mind, and weeping, joined their sisters in taking the vow.
 The community renewed this intention every day.

 On 14 September 1792, the law on religious orders was implemented and the Carmelites were expelled from the convent.
 Some families in the town of Compiègne gave them lodging, and they lived in small groups in four different houses, closely surveilled by the local police.
-They continued to secretly live according to the rules of Saint Teresa of Avila and discreetly performed the mass.
+They continued to discreetly live according to the rules of Saint Teresa of Avila and secretly attended Mass.